 Gargunnock Village History .....and other things

-GARGUNNOCK’S EVOLUTION
+THE PARISH OF GARGUNNOCK’S EVOLUTION

 Gargunnock Book

-Apart from brief references to the village in various Gazetteers throughout the years there has been only one book on the village ever published, and an excellent one it is too.
+Apart from references to the village in various Gazetteers throughout the years there has been only one book on the village ever published, and an excellent one it is too.
 Its author, Ian McCallum BEM, came here to live for a few years in Trelawney Cottage in the Square (formerly The Guest House), around the millennium.
 An ex-army man he became a professional genealogist which led to him researching the history of his own house which in turn developed into a history of the village.

 Copies of the Gargunnock book are still available from Amazon meantime.